No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 Federer is still recovering from right knee surgery.

 Serena Williams’ Grand Slam title drought will officially reach five years after the 23-time major champion announced her withdrawal from the Australian Open last month due to an ongoing hamstring injury.
-It means she will miss another chance to match Margaret Court’s all-time Grand Slam record.
+It means she will miss another chance to match Margaret Courts’ all-time record.

 Williams’ 23rd major singles title and most recent came at the Australian Open in 2017.